VH-EAN. Lockheed L-1049H Constellation. c/n 4803.

 Withdrawn from service to be stripped of passenger fittings for freighter operations - October 28, 1959

-Operated first freighter revenue service Sydney-London - November 3, 1959
+Operated its first freighter revenue service Sydney (Kingsford Smith) - London (Heathrow) - November 03, 1959

-Operated final revenue service Sydney-London - October 25, 1961
+Departed Sydney (Kingsford Smith) on its final freight service - October 25, 1961

-Withdrawn from service for overhaul prior to sale
+Withdrawn from service for overhaul prior to its sale

-Port main landing gear retracted and wing jack piercing Number 1 fuel tank - November 28, 1961
+During overhaul port main landing gear retracted with the wing jack piercing Number 1 fuel tank - November 28, 1961

-Test flown at Sydney following overhaul and repairs - July 8, 1962
+Test flown at Sydney (Kingsford Smith) following the overhaul and repairs - July 08, 1962

 Sold to Lockheed Aircraft Corporation - 1962

-Arrived Ontario at conclusion of ferry flight - July 13, 1962
+It arrived at Ontario on completion of the ferry flight - July 13, 1962

-Cancelled from Australian Aircraft Register - July 24, 1962
+Cancelled from the Australian Aircraft Register - July 24, 1962

 Stored at Burbank, California for conversion to Lockheed 1049H-04